The Rules of Formal Dining Etiquette

 Knife in right hand, fork in left hand holding food.
-After a few bite-sized pieces of food are cut, place knife on edge of plate with blades facing in.
-Eat food by switching fork to right hand (unless you are left handed).
+After a few bite-sized pieces of food are cut, place a knife on edge of the plate with blades facing in.
+Eat food by switching the fork to right hand (unless you are left handed).

 Continental — European Style